 Microchips do not need a power source and contain no moving parts, so they are safe to stay in your pet for a lifetime.
 They are made from material that is compatible with an animal’s body, so any discomfort or rejection is very rare.
 Over time, the microchip will become encased in the tissue, which means it will not move around the body.

 What to Expect at a Microchipping Appointment

-If you wish to have your cat microchipped, simply ask about it at your next appointment.
+If you wish to have your pet microchipped, simply ask about it at your next appointment.
 The procedure is simple.
-Firzlaff will inject the microchip using a sterile syringe into your cat’s skin between the shoulder blades.
+We will inject the microchip using a sterile syringe into your pet’s skin between the shoulder blades.
 The procedure is quick and causes minimal discomfort, just like a vaccination.

-You will also need to keep this paperwork so you can change your contact information if you move or get a new phone number.
+Make sure you remember to update your information with the microchip company if you move or get a new phone number.
 Up-to-date information on the microchip is critical to making sure you protect your pet.

-If your cat is lost, the people who find him can take him to a local vet or shelter to be scanned.
-If your microchip information is up-to-date, the scanner will find your contact information and the vet or shelter staff can give you a call.
-You are able to collect your cat and return him home easily.
+If your pet is lost, the people who find him can take him to a local vet or shelter to be scanned.
+The scanner will find your pet's microchip number and the vet or shelter staff can track the number to find your contact information and call you ASAP.
+You are then able to collect your pet and return him home easily.

 Microchipping your pet is a simple solution to add a layer of protection in case your pet is lost.
 Give yourself the peace of mind that comes from knowing you will always have a way to be reunited.